CR Smith double glazing windows review

 Double glazing is designed to last, with uPVC windows remaining viable for up to 35 years.
 Their longevity is somewhat dependent on the quality of the windows and their installation, and how well they are looked after.
 Timber frames, especially, require regular maintenance to keep their attractive features and beneficial properties.

 The price of replacement windows varies greatly depending on the installer, the frame material, window style and the number of windows required.
-Generally, uPVC windows are one of the cheapest options, coming in at between £150 and £900 for an average sized casement window.
+Generally, uPVC windows are one of the cheapest options, coming in at between £525 and £670 for a casement window.

 If your replacement windows are starting to fail by allowing draughts in and there’s a build up of condensation between the panes, it may be time to consider updating them.
 It this falls within the warranty period, contact your installer and explain the issues.
 However, if the warranty has expired, think about the benefits that you enjoyed with fully functioning double glazing – lower heating bills, insulation against outside noise, and a lack of annoying condensation.
 Most homeowners consider these benefits reason enough to update their old double glazing.